ROSES AT BELL

 The workers will set aside the petals they consider most beautiful.
 Those will be taken to a private room, where another person will also select petals for their beauty, and press them to create a physical subset.

 The last day of the installation, Saturday the 27th, will be open to the public.
 The previous days will be recorded on 16 mm film by a documentary crew.

 In 1984, the Bell System was first broken up, and subsequently downsized as the nature of scientific research adapted to corporate needs.
 Bell had ushered in the age of information; the building was abandoned and nearly demolished.
-It is being revived as multi-purpose space by Somerset Partners — now, Bell Works.
+It is being revived as multi-purpose space by Somerset Development — now, Bell Works.

 Today, the walls resonate.
 The whiteboards still bear formulas and the switchboards are numbered by hand.
 Once the process of photographing is completed, the digital petals will be analyzed — the color and vibrance, shape and contour, pattern of the pixels — to cluster images and find links.
 Perhaps the 200,000+ images could be used to create unique new digital petals by interpolation, or perhaps machine learning can reveal conclusions about beauty.
 The field of critical interpretation is open.